 Saint James is known for being an apostle of Christ who, after Pentecost, preached the Gospel in many places, reaching as far as Spain.
 Returning to Jerusalem, he was to suffer much torment at the hands of the Jews.

-Saint James, through his words, full of the grace of the Holy Spirit, succeeded in bringing many Jews and pagans to faith in Christ.
-Among them, tradition records the sorcerer Hermoghen, his disciple Philip, and Josiah, all opponents of the Apostle.
+Through his words, full of the grace of the Holy Spirit, Saint James succeeded in bringing many Jews and pagans to faith in Christ.
+Tradition records the sorcerer Hermoghen, his disciple Philip, and Josiah, all opponents of the Apostle.
 The latter was even condemned to death, along with the Apostle James, both taking the crown of mutiny in the year 45.

 Read more: Who is St. Timothy?